Christopher Sainsbury: composer - songwriter - guitarist - educator

-Christopher Sainsbury is an accomplished composer and a highly experienced music educator, and is Associate Professor in Composition at the Australian National University (ANU).
-He has made a sustained contribution to Australian music as a working composer in regional, community and professional music arenas for many years.
-As an Indigenous person he maintains a commitment to lifting the profile of Indigenous Australian composers, and is founder and artistic director of the Ngarra-burria First Peoples Composers program (see Ngarra-burria on this site).
-In 2020 he won the inaugural APRA National Luminary Award - a top tier Australian music award, in acknowledgement of the impact the Ngarra-burria program has had on the music industry.
+Christopher Sainsbury is an accomplished composer and is Associate Professor in Composition at the Australian National University (ANU).
+He has made a sustained contribution to Australian music as a working composer in regional, community and professional music arenas for over 35 years.
+As an Indigenous person he maintains a commitment to lifting the profile of Indigenous Australian composers, and is founder and director of the Ngarra-burria First Peoples Composers program (see Ngarra-burria on this site).
+In 2020 he won the inaugural APRA National Luminary Award - a top tier Australian music award, in acknowledgement of the impact the Ngarra-burria program has had on the classical and new music industry.
 He writes in various styles and genres, from simple solo instrumental works to large orchestral works, and from surf music to jazz.
 See Bio for composing credits.

 VCE Curriculum piece

 Recent performances / releases / new commissions / events